oswaldderiemaecker/doc/_docs/browser-ui-testing/phantomjs.markdown

 <div class="row panel callout warning clearfix">
   <h2 class="left"><i class="fa fa-exclamation-triangle"></i></h2>
-  Our containers are equipped with the version 2.1.1 of PhantomJS.
+  Our containers are pre-installed with the version 2.1.1 of PhantomJS.
 No need to install it yourself!
 </div>

 ## Installation & Usage